The Ultimate 3-5 Day Backpacking Packing List for 2024 (PLUS Backpacking Checklist PDF)

 Note: if you decide to go stoveless on your backpacking trip (which is becoming more and more popular these days), you won’t need to bring some of the backpacking gear items below with you.

-12) Camping Stove [Recommended Brand: MSR] (Optional) - I love the MSR Reactor Stove System.
+12) Camping Stove [Recommended Brand: MSR] - I love my MSR Reactor stove system.
 I bought this after my JetBoil broke down, and I like it a lot more.
 It works great at high altitude and takes only about 30 seconds to bring water to a boil.
 The MSR Pocket Rocket 2 is another (more affordable) backpacking stove option that I love.
-You could also go stoveless depending on what foods you bring.
-If you bring a stove, make sure to bring a lighter with you as well, even if your stove has an igniter button (since those buttons can be unreliable).

 13) Small Lighter - You don't need anything fancy, just something that lights reliably, like a Bic.